modern-influence-of-ancient-warriors

 Table of Contents

-Origins of Samurai Philosophy: The Code of Bushido
+Origins of Samurai Philosophy: The Code of Bushido and Its Enduring Legacy

 Core Principles of Bushido in Dojo Etiquette

-Rei (Respect)
+Rei (Respect) — The Ubiquitous Bow

 The most visible element of dojo etiquette is the bow (rei).
 Students bow when entering and leaving the dojo, bow to the kamiza (shrine or front of the room), bow to the instructor, and bow to training partners.
-This practice stems from the samurai’s need to demonstrate trust and non-aggression.
+This practice stems directly from the samurai’s need to demonstrate trust and non-aggression.
 Removing one’s hand from a sword hilt to bow was a sign of peace; in the dojo, bowing acknowledges that training is a cooperative pursuit, not a contest of egos.

-Humility and the Beginner’s Mind
+Humility and the Beginner’s Mind (Shoshin)

-Discipline and Focus (Jūnansei)
+Discipline and Focus (Jūnansei and Mokuso)

 Samurai training demanded intense mental focus.
 A single moment of distraction in combat could mean death.
 Dojos preserve this by banning unnecessary conversation during drills, requiring absolute attention to the instructor, and enforcing strict start and end times.
 The mokuso (黙想) period of silent meditation at the beginning and end of class is borrowed directly from Zen meditation used by samurai to sharpen concentration.
+In swordsmanship (kendo), this meditation often includes breathing exercises that calm the mind before combat.

 Discipline also manifests in the repetition of basic techniques (kihon).
 Advanced practitioners continue to practice the same strike or block they learned on day one—a humility that honors the samurai’s belief that perfection lies in endless refinement.
 This principle is summed up in the phrase “Ichi-go ichi-e” (一期一会), meaning “one encounter, one chance”—treat each repetition as if it were the only one.
+When a student executes a technique poorly, they do not stop to complain; they bow and repeat it correctly, often without a word.

 Honor and Integrity

 Modern dojos cultivate honor through simple practices: calling out when injured, not hitting harder than necessary in sparring, and congratulating an opponent who scores a clean technique.
 Such actions build trust and uphold the warrior’s reputation.
+In some schools, a student who behaves dishonorably may be asked to leave the mat until they reflect on their conduct—a direct echo of the samurai’s insistence on moral rectitude.

 Dojo Rituals Directly Sourced from Samurai Customs